minority4u/blockchain-ethereum-app/readme.md

-# 1. General Hint
-Do not use the provided accounts for real transactions in the main-ethreum-network!!!
+# Ethereum based own samrt contract implementation for a corporate voting system

 Ethereum test-network which enables a public voting based on a limited currency.
 This could be used for universities or campanies to create their own voting system with the possibility of vote-sharing and automated actions triggered by a certain number of votes.
 Demo is ready to use.

+* General Hint
+Do not use the provided accounts for real transactions in the main-ethreum-network, Use them only withon the test-network setting!!!

 ## This demo consists of: